brockk/escalation/README.md

 In contrast to CRM, BOIN does not require a dose-toxicity skeleton.
-In its simplest case, it requires merely the number of doses under investigation and our target toxicity level:
+In its simplest case, it requires merely the number of doses under investigation and our target toxicity level.
+Continuing with our example
+above:

 ``` r
 target <- 0.25